rheslip/Pico-2-Groovebox/README.md

 Power switch

 3V to 5V stepup regulator from AliExpress

+3d Printed Case - .stl files in the hardware section.
+Design is for a build on 80x120mm perfboard available on Aliexpress or Amazon.
+No doubt will need tweeking unless your layout is exactly like mine.

 There is no schematic but it should be pretty obvious how to wire the modules to the RP2350 board if you look at IO.h in the source code.